On energy consistency of intermediate states in HLL-type MHD Riemann solvers: Positivity and monotonicity: on the HLL-type schemes

 \subsection{An example with varying $B_{\parallel}$}

-From a simple but multi-dimensional example given below, we can see that the positivity of scalar variables (pressure or internal energy) may be easily broken when plasma $\beta$ is low and $B_{\parallel}$ is not constant, which are not uncommon in realistic physical problems.
+From a simple yet multi-dimensional example below, we can see that the positivity of scalar variables (pressure or internal energy) can be easily compromised when plasma $\beta$ is low and $B_{\parallel}$ is not constant, which is common in realistic physical problems.
 We consider calculating an HLL average within a supposed three-dimensional FV discretisation, i.e., Eq.~(\ref{eq:U_HLL}).
 To simplify the discussion, we consider an interface between two FV cells of which the normal direction is $\mathbf{n}=(1, 0, 0)^{\text{T}}$.
 At this specific location, we have $B_x\ne 0$ (i.e., $B_{\parallel}\ne 0$) and more importantly, $\frac{\partial B_x}{\partial x}\ne 0$.
 Moreover, while $\frac{\partial B_{y}}{\partial y}+\frac{\partial B_{z}}{\partial z}\ne 0$ is needed for the zero divergence constraint, we assume that at this location we have $B_y=B_z=\frac{\partial B_{y}}{\partial x}=\frac{\partial B_z}{\partial x}=0$ (or sufficiently small to be negligible).
 The magnetic field is assumed to be sufficiently strong, and the plasma $\beta$ and temperature are sufficiently low such that the internal energy is small in comparison to the magnetic energy, i.e.

-In addition, density $\varrho$, plasma pressure $p$, and one of the tangential components of the velocity field, $v$, are all constant across the interface (or their variations are small).
-Yet the longitudinal component and another tangential component of the velocity field, i.e., $u$ and $w$, are zero to simplify the discussion.
-Similar scenarios may exist in, for example, coronal streamers when plasma outflows cross closed magnetic field lines.
+In addition, density $\varrho$, plasma pressure $p$, and one of the tangential components of the velocity field, $v$, are all constant across the interface (or their variations are negligible).
+Yet, the longitudinal component and another tangential component of the velocity field, i.e., $u$ and $w$, are set to zero to simplify the discussion.
+Similar scenarios may exist, for example, in coronal streamers when plasma outflows cross closed magnetic field lines.

-To calculate the HLL average of conservative variables, firstly, the left and right fast wave speeds $c^{\text{l,r}}_{\text{f}}$ are needed.
+To calculate the HLL average of conservative variables, first, the left and right fast wave speeds {$c^{\text{l,r}}_{\text{f}}$} are needed.
 While considering that plasma $\beta$ (thus also plasma pressure) is sufficiently low such that sound speed can be omitted, we have:

-which becomes the same as the local Alfv\'en speeds.
+which become equal to the local Alfv\'en speeds.
 Since $u$ (i.e., $V_{\parallel}$) is zero, we may simplify Eq.~(\ref{eq:SLSR}) to